 The principal payment is that component of repayment that reduces the amount due to debt outstanding.
-In finance, a loan when owed requires payments to be made via equated installments which has two components- interest payment (reducing the interest portion due on the loan) and principal payment (directly reducing the loan amount due).
-When a loan is taken the lender and the borrower mutually decide on the installments that would be made by the borrower at decided intervals.
+In finance, a loan, when owed, requires payments to be made via equated installments, which has two components- interest payment (reducing the interest portion due on loan) and principal payment (directly reducing the loan amount due).
+When a loan is taken, the lender and the borrower mutually decide on the installments that would be made by the borrower at decided intervals.
 These installments also account for interest or the opportunity cost that the lender forgoes when making the loan.

 Types of Principal Payment

 There are generally two types of repayment schedules – even principal payments and even total payments.